hoyishian/footballwebscraper/README.md

 Press -- Pressures (Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball)

-Succ -- Successful Pressures (Number of times the squad gained possession withing five seconds of applying pressure)
+SuccPress -- Successful Pressures (Number of times the squad gained possession withing five seconds of applying pressure)

-% -- Successful Pressure Percentage (Percentage of time the squad gained possession withing five seconds of applying pressure)
+SuccPress% -- Successful Pressure Percentage (Percentage of time the squad gained possession withing five seconds of applying pressure)

-Def 3rd -- Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball, in the defensive 1/3
+PressDef3rd -- Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball, in the defensive 1/3

-Mid 3rd -- Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball, in the middle 1/3
+PressMid3rd -- Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball, in the middle 1/3

-Att 3rd -- Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball, in the attacking 1/3
+PressAtt3rd -- Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball, in the attacking 1/3

 ##### Blocks

 Blocks -- Number of times blocking the ball by standing in its path

-Sh -- Number of times blocking a shot by standing in its path
+BlockSh -- Number of times blocking a shot by standing in its path

 ShSv -- Number of times blocking a shot that was on target, by standing in its path